rita-barbosa/LAPR4-2324/docs/sprint-c/us_3001/readme.md

 >
 > **Answer:** The candidate should be notified when their app is running.
 For notifications that occur when the app is not
 > running, it would be ideal for the candidate to receive them the next time they run the application.

+> **Question:** I'd like some clarifications regarding the state that US3001 mentions.
+Is it the "accepted/not accepted"
+> state, or a state regarding the phases of the recruitment process of which the application is associated to?
+>
+> **Answer:** This US is focused on the Candidate perspective.
+He/she may not be aware of the internal phases of the recruitment
+> process.
+But he/she is interested in knowing the “external” state of his/her applications.
+For instance, as a candidate
+> I would like to know if my application was received.
+Then I would like to know if my application was accepted or not and,
+> finally, if I was selected or not.

 ## 3. Analysis